bbauska/Anti-Project2025/anti.md

-girls, disregarded the substantial evidence that chemical abortion drugs cause more complications than surgical abortions, and eliminated necessary safeguards for pregnant girls and women who undergo this dangerous drug regimen.”[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]
+girls, disregarded the substantial evidence that chemical abortion drugs cause more complications than surgical abortions, and eliminated necessary safeguards for pregnant girls and women who undergo this dangerous drug regimen.”[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

-Project 2025 argues that because Roe was overturned, the FDA should withdraw its approval of abortion pills falsely claiming that they are “dangerous to women and by definition fatally unsafe for unborn children.”
+<p>Project 2025 argues that because Roe was overturned, the FDA should withdraw its approval of
+abortion pills falsely claiming that they are “dangerous to women and by definition fatally unsafe for unborn children.”
 “Now that the Supreme Court has acknowledged that the Constitution contains no right to an abortion, the FDA is ethically and legally obliged to revisit and withdraw its initial approval,